Full-Time Scrapping: Is It An Option For You?

 An overwhelming percentage of the population dreads waking up in the morning to do a job they don’t enjoy.
 It leaves them feeling unfulfilled and unmotivated.

 On the other hand, it doesn’t feel like work if you love what you do.
-If you’re passionate about metal scrapping and can’t imagine doing anything else, then it might be time to think about full-time scrapping.
+If you’re passionate about metal scrapping and can’t imagine doing anything else, it might be time to think about full-time scrapping.

 You’ll know you’ve got the scrap bug when you start finding excuses to scrap metal.
 Maybe you’ll begin scouring Craigslist for free scrap metal or driving around your neighborhood looking for curbside treasures.